long-zest/coinmap-hiring-test/README.md

 JWT_SECRET = 'your JWT secret code'

+## Test websocket

-## To test websocket you can go to client folder and use index.html file i have created
+To test websocket you can go to client folder and use index.html file i have created

 ## Installation